-- (12) With our investments in convertible bridge notes issued by Ensemble Therapeutics Corporation, we received warrants to purchase a number of shares of the class of stock sold in the next financing of Ensemble Therapeutics Corporation equal to \$241,038 divided by the price per share of the class of stock sold in the next financing of Ensemble Therapeutics Corporation.
-The ability to exercise these warrants is, therefore, contingent on Ensemble Therapeutics Corporation completing successfully a subsequent round of financing.
-These warrants shall expire and no longer be exercisable on dates ranging from September 10, 2015, through March 28, 2020.
-The cost basis of these warrants is \$144.85. - (13) The outstanding loans were repaid in full on April 4 and 5, 2013.
-We continue to own warrants to purchase Series A and Series A-1 Preferred Stock of GEO Semiconductor, Inc. - (14) With our investment in the Mersana Therapeutics, Inc., Series A-1 financing, we received a warrant to purchase 277,760 shares of Series A-2 Convertible Preferred Stock.
+- (13) With our investment in the Mersana Therapeutics, Inc., Series A-1 financing, we received a warrant to purchase 277,760 shares of Series A-2 Convertible Preferred Stock.
 The ability to exercise the warrant is contingent upon Mersana's achievement of certain milestones.
-Mersana has not achieved those milestones as of March 31, 2013, and, therefore, this warrant is a contingent asset as of that date.
-The warrant will expire on July 27, 2022. - (15) As part of a loan the Company made to Molecular Imprints in the second quarter of 2011, we received a liquidation preference payable upon a sale of the company equal to three times the principal of the loan, or \$4,044,450.
+Mersana has not achieved those milestones as of September 30, 2013, and, therefore, this warrant is a contingent asset as of that date.
+The warrant will expire on July 27, 2022. - (14) As part of a loan the Company made to Molecular Imprints in the second quarter of 2011, we received a liquidation preference payable upon a sale of the company equal to three times the principal of the loan, or \$4,044,450.
 This preference is senior to the preferences of the outstanding preferred stock.
-While the loan has since been repaid, this liquidation preference remains outstanding as of March 31, 2013. - (16) OHSO Clean, Inc. also does business as CleanWell Company. - (17) A portion of this security is held in connection with written call option contracts: 560,000 shares, having a fair value of \$4,368,000, have been pledged to brokers. - (18) As of March 31, 2013, we owned a total of 3,293,190 shares of Champions Oncology, Inc.; 626,523 of these shares are subject to legal restrictions on their sale.
-Our remaining 2,666,667 shares of common stock of Champions are not subject to legal restrictions on their sale. - (19) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated privately held companies is \$54,932,975.
-The gross unrealized appreciation based on the tax cost for these securities is \$17,048,815.
-The gross unrealized depreciation based on the tax cost for these securities is \$10,434,863. - (20) On January 29, 2013, AgInnovation, LLC, changed its name to AgBiome, LLC. - (21) D-Wave Systems, Inc., is located and is doing business primarily in Canada.
+While the loan has since been repaid, this liquidation preference remains outstanding as of September 30, 2013. - (15) OHSO Clean, Inc. also does business as CleanWell Company. - (16) A portion of this security is held in connection with written call option contracts: 250,000 shares, having a fair value of \$2,696,250, have been pledged to brokers. - (17) As of September 30, 2013, we owned a total of 3,293,190 shares of Champions Oncology, Inc. During the third quarter of 2013, the restriction on the sale of these securities expired. - (18) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated privately held companies is \$65,269,025.
+The gross unrealized appreciation based on the tax cost for these securities is \$8,767,463.
+The gross unrealized depreciation based on the tax cost for these securities is \$22,462,914. - (19) Adesto Technologies Corporation's Series E shares have certain rights and preferences in a sale or IPO that are not ascribed to the other classes of stock. - (20) On January 29, 2013, AgInnovation, LLC, changed its name to AgBiome, LLC. - (21) D-Wave Systems, Inc., is located and is doing business primarily in Canada.
 We invested in D-Wave Systems, Inc., through Parallel Universes, Inc., a Delaware company.
 Our investment is denominated in Canadian dollars and is subject to foreign currency translation.
 See "Note 3.
-Summary of Significant Accounting Policies." - (22) The aggregate cost for federal income tax purposes of investments in controlled affiliated companies is \$14,628,771.
+Summary of Significant Accounting Policies." - (22) Initial investment was made in 2013. - (23) We have a 25.01 percent voting interest in Laser Light Engines, Inc. However, we do not control this investment as another investor has a 55 percent voting interest and the majority of the board seats of the company. - (24) The aggregate cost for federal income tax purposes of investments in controlled affiliated companies is \$8,750,349.
 The gross unrealized appreciation based on the tax cost for these securities is \$0.
-The gross unrealized depreciation based on the tax cost for these securities is \$11,711,597. - (23) Initial investment was made in 2013. - (24) The aggregate cost for federal income tax purposes of our U.S. government securities is \$13,999,531.
-The gross unrealized appreciation on the tax cost for these securities is \$189.
-The gross unrealized depreciation on the tax cost of these securities is \$0.
+The gross unrealized depreciation based on the tax cost for these securities is \$7,744,044. - (25) On October 31, 2013, Ancora sold a substantial portion of its assets, including the use of its corporate name, to CordenPharma International US, Inc. ("Corden").
+The remaining assets formed a new company, SynGlyco, Inc., of which we continue to own shares.
+SynGlyco may receive future royalty payments based upon certain sales targets and other terms of the Corden acquisition.

-The accompanying notes are an integral part of this consolidated schedule.
+The accompanying unaudited notes are an integral part of this consolidated schedule.